dori-dev/drf-sample/README.md

 # DRF Sample

-The sample project for django rest framework
+The sample project for django rest framework.

 #